Self-supervised learning

 Data and Transformations

-The basic building block of self-supervised methods such as SimCLR are image transformations.
-Each image is transformed into two new images by randomly applied augmentations.
+The basic building block of contrastive self-supervised methods such as SimCLR are image transformations.
+Each image is transformed into several new images by randomly applied augmentations.
 The task of the self-supervised model is then to identify the images which come from the same original among a set of negative examples.

-Let’s now load an image dataset and create a PyTorch dataloader with the collate function from above.
+Let’s now load an image dataset and create a PyTorch dataloader.

 import torch